 A large plume is shown spreading west from the volcano, and it will expand over the region.
 Guatemala City is close enough to be reached by the ash plume if the winds start to shift to the east.
 This is the second large eruption from Fuego this year.
 The last one happened in May, and it resulted in an impressive 5km ash plume, accompanied by lava and pyroclastic flows.

 It is possible that a paroxysm of an eruption is taking place, with strong explosions and columns of ash.
-Cinders spewing from the volcano were setting a half-inch thick in some nearby places.
+Cinders spewing from the volcano were settling a half-inch thick in some nearby places.
 Hot gases are rolling down the sides of the volcano, wreathed in ash and smoke.

-Guatemala’s aviation administration has suspended all flights form the southern city of Tapachula to Guatemala City.
+Guatemala’s aviation administration has suspended all flights from the southern city of Tapachula to Guatemala City.
 Rain has partly decreased the ash plume to a little more than a mile in height.
 Ash continues to fall heavily and residents near the volcano, but outside the evacuation zone, have to clean their water systems before using them and stay indoors.